hpyproject/hpy/docs/overview.rst

 target the CPython ABI or the Universal ABI.
 The advantage of the former is that it runs at native speed, while the advantage of the latter is that you can distribute a single binary, although with a small speed penalty on CPython.
-Obviously, nothing stops you to compile and distribute both
+Obviously, nothing stops you compiling and distributing both
 versions: this is very similar to what most projects are already doing, since they automatically compile and distribute extensions for many different CPython versions.

-From the user point of view, extensions compiled for the CPython ABI can be distributed and installed as usual, while those compiled for the HPy Universal or HPy Hybrid ABIs requires to install the ``hpy.universal`` package on CPython.
+From the user point of view, extensions compiled for the CPython ABI can be distributed and installed as usual, while those compiled for the HPy Universal or HPy Hybrid ABIs require installing the ``hpy.universal`` package on CPython.